 - Irritation inside the penis, or a feeling of wanting to pass urine frequently.

 - Redness at the opening of the urethra at the end of the penis.

 Gonorrhoea is believed to cause symptoms in most infected men (about 9 in 10 affected).
-However, about 1 in 2 women with gonorrhoea do not get any symptoms.
+However, about 1 in 2 women with gonorrhoea do not have any symptoms.

 The symptoms may clear over time, even without treatment.
 This may take up to six months but can be just a couple of weeks or so.
 However, without treatment, some germs (bacteria) usually remain in the urethra.
 It is just that the symptoms may go.

 Note: even if symptoms go or are not present, there is a good chance that you can pass on the infection if you do not have treatment.